• Skip to main content

 Opportunities

 We study combustion and fire phenomena using experimental and analytical techniques.
 A strong background in heat transfer, combustion, fluid mechanics and related fields is desired, although strong skills in one particular area has often been complementary in our lab.
-Most of the experiments in our laboratory are smaller scale, however we collaborate with the US Forest Service and others to perform larger-scale experiments.
-Some projects now heavily emphasize numerical simulation, too.
+Most of the experiments in our laboratory are smaller scale, however we collaborate with the US Forest Service, IBHS, and others to perform larger-scale experiments.
+Some projects heavily emphasize numerical simulation, in particular to model Wildland-Urban Interface Fires, too.
 The goal of our work is to understand the underlying physical phenomena and then to apply that knowledge to practical problems.

 Berkeley Undergraduates